-What is the best garden screening?
+What are the best garden screening ideas?

 There are so many elements that come into play with garden screening.
 Not only will you want to create privacy, hide eye sores and minimize noise in your garden by use of good screening, but you'll also want to protect light levels and your garden's aesthetic also.
 So choosing options that aren't overbearing is key.

 And the way that many people used to solve this was by planting conifers around their entire border.
 As lovely and effective as that is, the downfall here is that these trees grow very large, overbearingly so and they will then cast a lot of shade on your garden space over time, which isn’t necessarily what you want.
 Find the best option above to suit your garden space.

 How much does garden screening cost?

 In terms of cost, this depends very much on the type of screening you go for.
-Shop bought screens, trellis and the like cost anything from £25 and upwards and if you're choosing natural boundaries it depends on the type and size of plants or trees you want to put in place.
+Shop bought screens, trellis and the like cost anything from £25/$30 and upwards and if you're choosing natural boundaries it depends on the type and size of plants or trees you want to put in place.